-- 1. Select the LAN choice of the Ethernet WAN port radio button. - 2.
+- 1. Select the choice corresponding to the LAN port that will be used as the WAN port of the Ethernet WAN port radio button. - 2.
 If you need to assign one or more tagged VLAN connections or several untagged connections to the created Ethernet WAN interface, select the VLAN MUX Mode choice of the Ethernet WAN type radio button. - 3.
 Click the Save button.